15 min read

 Selling a million copies over the lifetime of a book is possible, but there are several major footnotes to bear in mind:

-• Selling a million copies is the hardest way to get rich.
-If you are a self-published author, you can make money from your book in all kinds of ways that have nothing to do with the number of copies sold.
-Think like a musician: They make nothing from streaming and selling their songs, but make a TON of money off the backend (merch, concerts, etc.) So if you think selling millions of copies is your path to riches, think again.
-It’s arguably the worst path for you.
+If you are a self-published author, you can make tons of money from your book, in many different ways.
+All of which have nothing to do with the number of copies sold.
+So if you think selling millions of copies is your path to riches, think again.
+There are far better ways to get rich.

 • No guarantees.
 Your book might create a new category, but there‘s no guarantee that it will stand apart in the genre.
 Your book might launch at a great time, but there‘s no guarantee that it will resonate.
 You might get distribution in bookstores, but there’s no guarantee that your book will fly off the shelves.
 You might have a provocative title and beautiful cover, but there’s no guarantee that thousands of people will want to post about it.
 There.
 Are.
 No. Guarantees.

 • Survivorship bias.
 This article suffers from it.
 I've analyzed just a fraction of the survivors, and left out all the books that didn't sell a million copies.
-I'm sure there are many books who have plenty of the qualities listed below, but – for whatever reason – never took off.
+I'm sure there are many books that have plenty of the qualities listed below, but – for whatever reason – never took off.
 You also have your own confirmation bias going on, which I've seen from many authors who message me "I have everything you list in your article!"
 Maybe, maybe not.
 Just be mindful of viewing this article as validation that you're going to be a mega-success.
 Odds are, you won't be.

 All that said, I do believe it's 100% worthwhile to optimize your book – and make it as potent as possible – to increase its likelihood of becoming a commercial success.
 (That's why the first phase of book marketing is actually editing, where you turn it into a book that markets itself.)